Fatbab/TensorFlow/GetStarted.md

   Intuitively speaking, it is the log-liklihood for data y'_i_ under model y_i.
 [This page](http://datascience.stackexchange.com/questions/9302/the-cross-entropy-error-function-in-neural-networks) has a good walkthrough of how the formula is derived.
   The notion of cross_entropy here works as our cost function.

-3. tf.argmax(): This function gives the index of highest entry in tensor along some axis.
-So tf.argmax(y,1) is the label that the model thinks is most likely for each input while tf.argmax(y',1) is the actual label.
+3. `tf.argmax()`: This function gives the index of highest entry in tensor along some axis.
+So `tf.argmax(y,1)` is the label that the model thinks is most likely for each input while `tf.argmax(y',1)` is the actual label.

-4. tf.equal returns binary {0, 1} values and that makes defining accuracy as simple as means of the equal output.
+4. `tf.equal` returns binary {0, 1} values and that makes defining accuracy as simple as means of the `tf.equal` output.